Dorian Harewood

-Dorian Harewood (born August 6, 1950) is an American actor, best known for playing Jesse Owens in The Jesse Owens Story (1984), Paul Strobber on Strike Force (1981–1982), and Rev. Morgan Hamilton in 7th Heaven (1996–2003).
+Dorian Harewood (born August 6, 1950) is an American actor, best known for playing Jesse Owens in The Jesse Owens Story (1984), Det.
+Paul Strobber on Strike Force (1981–1982), and Rev. Morgan Hamilton in 7th Heaven (1996–2003).

 Early years

-Harewood was born on August 6, 1950 in Dayton, Ohio, the son of Emerson Macaulay and Estelle Olivia Harewood.
+Harewood was born on August 6, 1950, in Dayton, Ohio, the son of Emerson Macaulay and Estelle Olivia Harewood.
 His father was a high school teacher and post office clerk.
-Harewood has five siblings, Emerson M. Harewood Jr., Theolanda Harewood, Philip B. Harewood, Floranne E. Dunford and Lawanda G. Pitts.
 He graduated from the Conservatory of Music at the University of Cincinnati in 1972.

 Career

 Harewood got his start in musical theater.
 On Broadway, he performed in Two Gentlemen of Verona, Streamers, and The Mighty Gents.
 For his role in Don't Call Back, Harewood received a Theatre World Award for Most Promising Actor.
 While in a stage production with Bette Davis, she encouraged Harewood to continue acting in dramatic roles, and credits her as his mentor.
 He made his film debut in Foster and Laurie (1975).

 Harewood portrayed Simon Haley (father of author Alex Haley) in the ABC miniseries Roots: The Next Generations.
 He is known for starring as Jesse Owens in The Jesse Owens Story, and for his co-starring role as police psychologist Paul Strobber in the ABC Television series Strike Force (starring Robert Stack).
 He appeared regularly on Trauma Center alongside Wendie Malick and Lou Ferrigno, had a recurring role on China Beach and was Hank Mitchell in The Trials of Rosie O'Neill.

-Some of his film work includes disaster movie Gray Lady Down (1978), action drama Tank (1984), and sci-fi flick Solar Crisis (1990).
-In Against All Odds (1984), he appeared as a football player, and was Timothy Hutton (Sean Penn)'s alcoholic coworker in The Falcon and the Snowman (1985).
+Some of his film work includes disaster film Gray Lady Down (1978), action drama Tank (1984), and sci-fi flick Solar Crisis (1990).
+In Against All Odds (1984), he appeared as a football player, and was Timothy Hutton's coworker in The Falcon and the Snowman (1985).
 Harewood then portrayed a combat veteran in Stanley Kubrick's Full Metal Jacket (1987).
 He appeared in two films in 2003: portraying Mackie Whitaker in Levity and Teddy Howard in Gothika.

 In 1994, he was awarded the NAACP Image Award for Outstanding Actor in a Drama Series, Mini-Series or Television Movie, for his recurring role as jazz/blues saxophonist Clarence "Cool Papa" Charleston on the NBC drama series I'll Fly Away.
-The following year, Harewood voiced Hank Aaron in Hank Aaron: Chasing a Dream, narrating the television movie.
+The following year, Harewood voiced Hank Aaron in Hank Aaron: Chasing a Dream, narrating the television film.
 He earned an Emmy Award nomination for the special.